thepost/DHUpdaterView/README.md

 To use `DHUpdaterView`:

 - Copy over the `DHUpdaterView` folder to your project folder.
-- Add `#import "DACircularProgressView.h"` in any class that wants to add it to view.
+- Add `#import "DHUpdaterView.h"` in any class that wants to add it to view.
 - Initialise and display it, as demonstrated below.

 ### Example Code